Hazard Reporting - Safety

 Copies of Unsafe/Unhealthful Reporting Forms are available on all Departmental Safety Bulletin boards.
 Completed forms may be dropped off at our offices, Faxed to 831-656-7710, or emailed to Safety@nps.edu.

-NPS Staff and faculty can access ESAMS to report an "unhealthy employee working condition".
-Reports can even be filed anonyomously through the system.
+NPS Staff and faculty can access RMI to report an "unhealthy employee working condition".
+Reports can even be filed anonymously through the system.

-This is our prefered method of reporting but students do not typically have access to ESAMS and will need to utilize one of our other methods of reporting.
+This is our preferred method of reporting but students do not typically have access to RMI and will need to utilize one of our other methods of reporting.

-The Naval Postgraduate School uses the web-based module, ESAMS (Enterprise Safety Applications Management System), to track inspections of NPS spaces, mishaps, and safety related trainings.
+The Naval Postgraduate School uses the web-based module, RMI (Risk Management Information, to track inspections of NPS spaces, mishaps, and safety related trainings.

-What does ESAMS mean to NPS staff, faculty, and students?
+What does RMI mean to NPS staff, faculty, and students?

-All NPS employees and certain students that work in labs which require additional safety training are required to be enrolled into the ESAMS database.
+All NPS employees and certain students that work in labs which require additional safety training are required to be enrolled into the RMI database.
 There are required safety related trainings for all NPS personnel.
-Many of the trainings may be done online through ESAMS.
-Supervisors can use ESAMS to track training completion of employees as well as assign new training to employees.
+Many of the trainings may be done online through RMI.
+Supervisors can use RMI to track training completion of employees as well as assign new training to employees.

 Mishap Analysis Reports